Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 - The glaze is well-suited for bisqueware as the first coat absorbs really well into the bisque piece’s pores.
 If you’re brushing, you’ll feel the second layer smoothly glide over the surface.
 You can dip, pour, and even use sponges.

-- The glazes can turn out to be thicker than usual, so you can dilute with some distilled water.
+- The glazes can turn out to be thicker than usual, so you can dilute them with some distilled water.
 Make sure to mix well after adding water.

 - These glazes are also non-toxic and safe for use on dinnerware.